heshanraj/heshanraj/README.md

 ## About Me

-Hey!
-I'm Heshan, a passionate student delving into the fascinating world of software engineering.
-While I’m still exploring what I want to do in the future, I’m currently enjoying working with technology to solve problems and create impactful solutions.
+Hey there! 👋 I'm Heshan, a student at IMC Krems, diving into the world of informatics.
+While I’m still exploring what I want to specialize in, software engineering has been an exciting journey so far.
+I enjoy solving problems with code and building things that make life a little easier (and a lot cooler).

+When I'm not coding, I love spending time outdoors, traveling, or kicking back with a good movie.
+Life’s about learning and enjoying the ride, one step at a time!

 ---